Lattice-reflection symmetry in tensor-network renormalization group with entanglement filtering in two and three dimensions: Linearization of the RG map in separate lattice-reflection charge sectors

 \section{Linearization of the RG map in separate lattice-reflection charge sectors}

 According to the Wilsonian RG framework, the critical exponents characterizing a universality class can be extracted from the linearized RG map around the corresponding fixed point of the RG map.
 This canonical RG prescription has already been established in the context of TNRG~\cite{Lyu:Xu:Kawashima:2021}, which was later reinterpreted as a lattice dilatation operator in Ref.~\cite{Ebel:2025}.
-With the lattice-reflection exploited, it is expected that the linearized RG map should have different lattice-reflection sectors as its invariant subspace.
+Compared with the more conventional approach of extracting scaling dimensions by building a transfer matrix~\cite{Gu:Wen:2009}, this linearized RG method has advantage in 3D.
+It is technically difficult to build a transfer matrix on a sphere from a fixed-point tensor in 3D TNRG, while the linearized RG method works equally well in 2D and 3D~\cite{Lyu:Xu:Kawashima:2021,Lyu:Kawashima:2023}.
+With the lattice-reflection exploited, it is expected that the linearized RG map should have various lattice-reflection sectors as its invariant subspace.
 Therefore, a natural question arises about how to linearize the RG map in separate lattice-reflection sectors.

 We first explore this question in 1D to develop intuitions that can help one write down the answers in 2D and 3D directly.
 Then, we develop a chain rule for the linearization.
 The chain rule facilitates the generalization of the intuition developed in the 1D toy example to higher dimensions.
 With the 1D intuition and the chain rule, we will write down the linearized RG map in separate lattice-reflection sectors for the 2D and 3D algorithms in~\autoref{sec:algo}.
 Justification of our claim of the linearization in 2D is given in Appendix~\ref{app:2dLinProof}, whose generalization to 3D is straightforward.